The difficulties to get housing for farm workers Aug 4 2023

 In 2018 I thought it would be a good idea to have some farm help after being diagnosed with Leukemia and being 70 years old.
 While in hospital I arranged for a new addition be added to our house for the purpose of housing farm help.
 It was a major expense of about $250,000.
 Unfortunately I took a few years to somewhat recover from the Chemotherapy and Stem cell transplant so it took another 5 years until I was 75 years old that I was able to get the apartment completed.

-Luckily a gal that had been riding our draft horses needed place to live with her husband so we agreed to hire her to work with the horses in the fields, drive tractors and care for chickens.
-I was unaware that I required approval for her to move in and work for us especially after getting the approval for occupation of the unit back a few months.
-I am still not sure.
+Since we had an OK to occupy , we had a gal that had been riding our draft horses needed place to live with her husband so we agreed to hire her to work with the horses in the fields, drive tractors and care for chickens.

-I will also needed a very specialized person to run the oil pressing operation who would stay for at least two years since at my age I am not able to work a full day.
+I will also needed a very specialized person to run the oil pressing operation who would stay for at least two years since at my age I am not able to work a full day physically at 75 years old.
 I advertised for a few years with no takers until I got an excellent application from Ghana which I decided was the right person who understands our method of organic farming and would stay here to learn the process of oil seed pressing which I had developed over many years.

-Undertaking this mammoth task of filling out the LMIA application for him to work in Canada has taken many months to comprehend and is still not approved and still causes me a lot of mental anxiety knowing that I am dealing with bureaucrats that are only looking for very specific documents and numbers which are difficult to find.
+Undertaking this mammoth task of filling out the LMIA application for him to work in Canada has taken many months to comprehend and is just finally approved but has caused me a lot of mental anxiety knowing that I am dealing with bureaucrats that are only looking for very specific documents and numbers which are difficult to find.
 My first rejection was difficult to handle as the process is long and quite difficult for the average person to understand completely.
 There are thousands of pages to tell you the requirements if you have lots of time on hand after your 12 hours days farming and you need a good internet connection which I certainly do not have.
+The real kicker was that the person reviewing my application had no farming experience so asked a lot of very stupid questions.

 For the possibility of having a dedicated person on the oil pressing I decided to renovate the apartment that already existed in the north barn that had been used for seasonal farm help.
 With the help of the current Building inspector we started on renovations planning which included confirming that the septic system was approved and that the electrical upgrade would be done and get a building permit.
 We carefully followed his directions knowing that we would need a building permit but of course did not realize it would take many weeks to get one since it required the development agreement.
-I have had three different building inspectors since January 2023 for Bayham county.
+I have had four different building inspectors since January 2023 for Bayham county.
+I am now dealing with my fifth building inspector.

 Little did I know that I would also need to sign the development agreement as stated below which really made me aware of the tremendous difficulty I was about to encounter with various unknown regulations from the different departments and different officials and it is at their discretion if they find it acceptable.